HL7/US-Core/source/pages/_includes/us-core-documentreference-search.md

     `GET [base]/DocumentReference?patient=[reference]&type={[system]}|[code]&period={gt|lt|ge|le}[date]{&period={gt|lt|ge|le}[date]&...}`

     Example:

       1. GET [base]/DocumentReference?patient=2169591&amp;type=http://loinc.org \|34133-9&amp;period=ge2019

     *Implementation Notes:* Fetches a bundle of all DocumentReference resources for the specified patient and type and period.
 See the implementation notes above for how to access the actual document. ([how to search by reference] and [how to search by token] and [how to search by date])

+#### Mandatory Write Capability:

+1. **SHALL** support writing a new note to a Patient's Chart:

+    `POST [base]/DocumentReference`

+    {% include examplebutton_default.html example="documentreference-clinical-note-post" b_title = "Click Here To See Example" %} %}

+#### Mandatory Operations

+**SHALL** support fetching documents using the $docref operation.

+**`GET [base]/DocumentReference/$docref?patient=[id]`**

+Example: see [$docref operation]

+*Implementation Notes:* This operation is used to request a server *generate* a document based on the specified parameters.
+If no parameters are specified, the server SHALL return a DocumentReference to the patient's most current CCD.
+See the [$docref operation] definition for details on how this operation differs from a FHIR RESTful search.
+This operation returns a DocumentReference resources.
+The document itself is retrieved using the link provided in the `DocumentReference.content.attachment.url` element.

 {% include link-list.md %}